 The Advisory Council was created by the Board in April 2000 pursuant to the powers granted to the Board under the Bank's Articles of Incorporation.
-The duties of Advisory Council members consist primarily of providing advice to the Board with respect to the business of the Bank in their areas of expertise.
-Each member of the Advisory Council receives \$5,000 for each Advisory Council meeting attended.
-The aggregate amount of fees for services rendered by the Advisory Council during 2013 amounted to \$35,000.
-During the fiscal year ended December 31, 2013, the Advisory Council met once.
-The Advisory Council meets when convened by the Board.

-The following table sets forth the names, positions, countries of citizenship and ages of the members of the Advisory Council of the Bank.
+On December 9, 2014 the Board of Directors decided to dismiss the Advisory Council, until such time as the Board has evaluated its role.
+The current duties of Advisory Council members consisted primarily of providing advice to the Board with respect to the business of the Bank in their areas of expertise.
+Each member of the Advisory Council received \$5,000 for each Advisory Council during the fiscal year ended December 31, 2014 amounted to \$30,000 corresponding to the participation of six members.
+During the fiscal year ended December 31, 2014, the Advisory Council met once.
+The following table sets forth the names, positions, countries of citizenship and ages of the members of the Advisory Council of the Bank during 2014 until December 9, 2014:

-Name Position Country of Citizenship Age Roberto Feletti Member of the National Chamber of Deputies, President of the Congressional Budgetary and Treasury Commission of Argentina Argentina 55 Roberto Teixeira da Costa Board Member ^{··} Sul America, S.A.
-Brazil 79 Carlos Martabit General Manager, Finance Division Chile 60 Santiago Perdomo President ̈Banco Colpatria, Multibanca Colpatria Colombia 56 Alberto Motta, Jr President ^{··} Inversiones Bahía Ltd. Panama 67 Enrique Cornejo Director Soluciones Consultores Internacionales SAC Peru 57 Jaime Rivera Former Chief Executive Officer of Bladex .
-Panama Guatemala 60
+Name Position Country of Citizenship Age Roberto Feletti Member of the National Chamber of Deputies, President of the Congressional Budgetary and Treasury Commission of Argentina Argentina 56 Roberto Teixeira da Costa Board Member Sul America, S.A.
+Brazil 80 Carlos Martabit General Manager, Finance Division BancoEstado Chile 61 Santiago Perdomo President Banco Colpatria, Multibanca Colpatria Colombia 57 Alberto Motta, Jr President Inversiones Bahía Ltd. Panama 68 Enrique Cornejo Director Soluciones Consultores Internacionales SAC Peru 58 Jaime Rivera Former Chief Executive Officer of Bladex Panama Guatemala 61